NEW: Activists refuse to sign deportation papers, organizers say

 The Israel Defense Forces said its sailors “took every precaution necessary to ensure the safety of the activists on board the vessels as well as themselves.”
 An Israeli foreign ministry spokesman said one Canadian aboard the flotilla complained of rough treatment by the Israeli military, but no details were provided.

-Activists criticized the Israeli action as “illegal” and vowed that activists “will keep coming, wave after wave” to try to deliver aid to Palestinians in Gaza.
-According to the activist organizers, this mission was the eleventh attempt to run Israel’s blockade of Gaza by sea.
-Five missions arrived safely in Gaza between August and December 2008, with the rest intercepted by Israel.
+While no resistance was reported, activists criticized the Israeli action as “illegal” and vowed that activists “will keep coming, wave after wave” to try to deliver aid to Palestinians in Gaza.

-The activists said the boats were carrying medical supplies and letters of support for people in Gaza.
+The activists said Friday that “ground support crews lost contact with two ships, the Saoirse of Ireland and the Tahrir of Canada.”
+It said there are 27 civilian passengers.
+The boats are carrying medical supplies and letters of support for people in Gaza.

-When sailors repeated the question, asking for their final destination, Lotayef said, “The betterment of mankind.”
+When they repeated the question, asking for final destination, Lotayef said, “The betterment of mankind.”

-Passengers on the boats were from Canada, Ireland, the United States, Australia, and the Palestinian territories, the activists say.
+Passengers on the boats are from Canada, Ireland, the United States, Australia, and the Palestinian territories, the activists say.

 The flotillas have sparked international controversy.